Thomas Butler was born in Cadamstown, County Kildare in 1820.

 The daughters of Alex and Olive were Gloria who married William Cox of Tardun and Doreen who married Brian Lindsay of Geraldton.
 Both Gloria and Doreen produced offspring and they, grandchildren

 Gloria and Bill’s wedding reception actually took place at the Tenindewa Hall adjacent to the Shop.
 It is one of only two recorded marriages to have been celebrated locally in this way.
 It was a joyous event with the entire district and beyond involved.
 The weather was warm and as it turned out the guests thirsty.
 Unfortunately, a little like the biblical story of the Wedding Feast at Cannae, the beer ran out!
 On this occasion however the person that redeemed the situation was a local with an ample supply of wine and who converted, not the water to wine, but many, mainly male, guests from beer to wine.
 The repercussions, for good or for bad have become legendry, with the stories still being recounted to this day.
 One of these stories has it that one effected gentlemen, who shall remain nameless but a very sizable individual by description, was still not fully recovered when the shop opened for business on the Monday.
 Tom Foster, the storekeeper of the time, a laconic operator to say the least accommodated this man-mountain at the rear of the store and went on with business as usual.
-During the day a traveling salesman arrived at a Mullewa shop and gaspingly conveyed to the proprietor there that he was sure he had glimpsed a dead giant laying at the rear of the Tenindewa Store.
+During the day a traveling salesman, having visited Tenindewa, arrived at a Mullewa shop and gaspingly conveyed to the proprietor there that he was sure he had glimpsed a dead giant laying at the rear of the Tenindewa Store.

 Paddy and Keith successfully ran the properties until the untimely passing of Paddy in 1990.
 Keith and Elaine had moved to Mullewa to semi-retirement by 1988 and then they fully retired to Geraldton in 2005 where Keith passed away in 2012.

 At the time almost right up to his death Paddy was a sportsman.
 His natural ability in any sport was nothing short of uncanny.
 He could take on anything but particularly he enjoyed golf and tennis and participated in these with considerable success and enjoyment.
-But what put him apart as a sportsman was the way he could excel without seemingly raising a sweat and definitely never his voice.
-In place of conversation, as he was more a yes-no type conversationalist Paddy had a particularly nonchalant whistle that became his identifying trademark.
-His skills were a trait passed on from his mother Olive who was renowned for her presence and poise on the Tennis court.
+But what put him apart as a sportsman was the way he could excel without seemingly raising a sweat and definitely never raising his voice.
+In lieu of conversation, as he was more a yes-no type conversationalist Paddy had a particularly nonchalant whistle that became his identifying trademark.
+His sporting skills were a trait passed on from his mother Olive who was renowned for her presence and poise on the Tennis court.